 Renting is tough.
 Between rental payments that can take up to 70% of your monthly income, dealing with repair problems that can leave you without hot water and heating for weeks, and facing eviction that can leave you and your family homeless, renting is no easy game.

-So, we talked with the people behind The Tenants’ Voice – one of UK’s largest tenant communities and asked them their top 10 tips about how to improve your own renting experience.
+So, we talked with the people behind The Tenants’ Voice – one of the UK’s largest tenant communities and asked them their top 10 tips about how to improve your own renting experience.

 #1.
 The Landlord is Not Your Enemy, but He is Not Your Friend Either